scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 prints the result of the evaluation: a score indicating how well the Recommender performed.
 The evaluator is an abstract class, so the developers may build their custom evaluators, just extending the base evaluator.

 For precision, recall and F1-Score Crab provides also a simple way to compute these values for a Recommender:

-CODE
+CODE 7.

 The result you see would vary significantly due to random selection of training data and test data.
 Remember that precision is the proportion of top recommendations that are good recommendations, recall is the proportion of good recommendations that appear in top recommendations and
 F1-Score is a score that analyzes the proportion against precision and recall.
 So Precision at 2 with 0.75 means on average about a three quarters of recommendations were good.
 Recall at 2 with 1.0; all good recommendations are among those recommendations.
-In the following graph, it presents the precision x recall with F1-Scores evaluated.
+In the following graph, it presents the PrecisionxRecall with F1-Scores evaluated.
+A brief analysis shows that more training set size grows, more the accuracy score grows.
 It is important to notice that the evaluator doe not measure if the algorithm is better or faster.
 It is necessary to make a comparison between the algorithms to check the accuracy specially on other data sets available.

+figure7.png

 Crab supports several tools for testing and evaluating recommenders in a painless way.
 One of the future releases will support the plot of charts to help the developers to better analyze and visualized their recommender behavior.

-PLOT

 Taking Recommenders to Production
 ---------------------------------

-So far we have presented the recommender algorithms and variants that Crab provides. we also presented how Crab handles with accuracy evaluation of a recommender.
-But another important step for a recommender lifecycle is to turn it into a deployable production-ready web service.
+So far we have presented the recommender algorithms and variants that Crab provides.
+We also presented how Crab handles with accuracy evaluation of a recommender.
+But another important step for a recommender life-cycle is to turn it into a deployable production-ready web service.

 We are extending Crab allowing developers to deploy a recommender as a stand-alone component of your application architecture,